diamondspacering/podfic-tracker-database/todos/general.md

       - [ ] Select what resources to include
       - [ ] Reorder files
     - [ ] Only include chapter resources per chapter
+    - [ ] Be able to collapse resources - that collapsible element from podfic form?
     - [ ] Saving in-progress state for HTML save button
       - what does this mean
     - [ ] Select podfic/chapter if not already selected